rhenryw/pebble/README.md

 # pebble
-A web proxy that can be run anywhere
+A web proxy that can be run anywhere (local, `data:` link, html file)

 Based off of [ading2210/sandstone](https://github.com/ading2210/sandstone/)